alexDarcy/haskell-scripts/README.md

 shelly-examples
 ===============

-To learn Haskell, I decided to convert my Bash/Perl script into Haskell using Shelly.
+To learn Haskell, I decided to convert my Bash/Perl scripts into Haskell using Shelly.

 ## Installing